sci-42ver/SICP_SDF/sicp_notes.md

   - [TR](https://kb.mit.edu/confluence/display/glossary/TR) meaning in "TR, 7-9PM"
 - Newton's method (i.e. approximation based on derivative) -> Heron's method [proof](https://math.stackexchange.com/a/1733394/1059606)
   notice here we can't use $f(x)=\sqrt{x}-\sqrt{2},x\mapsto x-\frac{\sqrt{x}-\sqrt{2}}{\frac{1}{2\sqrt{x}}}=2\sqrt{2x}-x$ where the mapped result contains $\sqrt{2}$ which is what ~~since~~ we want to calculate~~$\sqrt{2}$~~.
+  - Also see chapter 1.3
+    > When we first introduced the square-root procedure, in section 1.1.7, we mentioned that this was *a special case of Newton's method*.
+    > For instance, to find the square root of x, we can use Newton's method to find a zero of the function y  y2 - x starting with an initial guess of 1.
 - [shire album book series](https://www.somethingunderthebed.com/CURTAIN/SHIRE_ALBUM.html)
   - TODO does the author have one website (search by "Calculating Machines and Computers Geoffrey Tweedale page")?
 - TODO what is silicon well, Higgs field?